Vishalvariya999/Saas-Scss/README.md

 <!-- To run this code you need to run below command -->
-Command :- npm run node:sass
+Command :- npm run compile:sass